PennyTrain/snapit/README.md

 **As a user, I want to be able to change my bio**
 - **Acceptance Criteria:**
   - Users can add/edit a bio on their profile.

-**As a user, I want to be able to friend other users**
-- **Acceptance Criteria:**
-  - Users can send friend requests to other users.

-**As a user, I want to be able to unfriend other users**
-- **Acceptance Criteria:**
-  - Users can remove friends from their friends list.

-**As a user, I want to see the most popular users**
-- **Acceptance Criteria:**
-  - A section displays users with the most friends or snaps.

 ## 3. Account Registration